© David Nestico | Dreamstime.com

 If bedtime heartburn is a common occurrence, raise the head of your bed at least 6 to 8 inches by placing a foam wedge under the top part of the mattress.

 Because obesity is a leading risk factor for gastroesophageal reflux disease, try to get to a healthy weight.
 Work with a dietitian to help you revamp your eating plan.
+(See our posts “How to Get a Healthy Eating Plan in Place” and “How to Eat Healthy: 3 Comprehensive Diet Plans.”)
 Smoking is also a common risk factor for GERD, so talk with your doctor about effective nicotine-replacement products and other therapies that can help you quit.
 Finally, exercising daily is beneficial for your overall health.
 It revs up your metabolism and helps with weight control.
 But don’t exercise intensely within two hours after eating.
+If you’ve been sedentary, start with a walking program; see our post “The Benefits of Walking” to learn more.

 Gastroesophageal Reflux: When Medications are Needed